 There are no services or stores leading up the Gros Ventre Road.
 If you do go out to this area of the forest, be prepared with a full tank of gas, water, food and provisions.

 Dispersed camping is not allowed in this area as of October 2018.

 Are campfires allowed?

-Depending on the fire danger rating, campfires may be allowed.
+Depending on the fire danger rating, campfires may be allowed in designated campfire rings.
 Inquire about the current fire risk here.

 Are refunds offered in the event of a cancellation?

 We understand life happens and there may be a need to cancel your wedding, however, Friends of the Bridger-Teton does not offer any refunds.